Delivering the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

-(1) at a polling station on election day: An elector can vote only at the polling station set up for his or her polling division.
-In densely populated urban settings, many polling stations are usually grouped into a central polling place.
+- At a polling station on election day.
+An elector can vote only at the polling station set up for their polling division.
+In densely populated urban settings, many polling stations are usually grouped into a central location.

-(2) at an advance polling station on the second weekend before election day (some 3,674,000 electors chose this option in 2015): For advance voting purposes, polling divisions are grouped into advance voting districts.
+- At an advance polling station on the second weekend before election day.
+(Some 4,840,300 electors chose this option in 2019, and 5,895,000 in 2021.)
+For advance voting purposes, polling divisions are grouped into advance voting districts.
 Each district has an advance polling station assigned to it.
-Once again, an elector can vote only at the advance polling station assigned to his or her polling division.
+Once again, an elector can vote only at the advance polling station assigned to their polling division.

-(3) by special ballot, at any time during the election, either in person at a local returning office or by mailing their ballot to Elections Canada in Ottawa.
-The CEA also has special provisions for Canadian Forces electors and electors who temporarily reside abroad or are incarcerated to vote by special ballot.
-In total, approximately 600,000 electors voted by special ballot in the 2015 general election.
+- By special ballot during the election period, either in person at a local returning office or by mailing their ballot to Elections Canada.
+The CEA also has special provisions for Canadian Forces electors, electors who reside abroad and electors who are incarcerated to vote by special ballot.
+In total, approximately 1,068,000 electors voted by special ballot in the 2021 general election.

-The CEO appoints a Special Voting Rules Administrator (SVRA), who is responsible for the administration of special ballot voting services for absentee voters and Canadian Forces, incarcerated and expatriate electors.
-Located in Ottawa, the SVRA's office issues and receives mail-in ballots during the election and coordinates with the Canadian Forces, Global Affairs Canada and provincial correctional departments.
-On election night, ballots are counted and results are sent to each returning officer for addition to the results gathered from the polling stations.
+The CEO appoints a Special Voting Rules Administrator (SVRA), who is responsible for the administration of special ballot voting services for electors who live abroad, serve in the Canadian Forces or are incarcerated, as well as for certain electors residing in Canada.
+The SVRA's office issues and receives special ballots during the election and coordinates with the Canadian Armed Forces, Global Affairs Canada and provincial and federal correctional departments.
+On election night, special ballots are counted and the results are sent to each returning officer to be added to the results from the polling stations.

-Following the close of polls, the ballots are counted in the polling stations by the deputy returning officer in the presence of the poll clerk and observed by the candidates or their representatives or, if none are present, at least two electors.
-The outcome of the election is known within a few hours of the close of polls.
+Following the close of polls, the ballots are manually counted in the polling stations by an election officer assigned to the polling station in the presence of another election officer.
+This process is observed by the candidates or their representatives or, if none are present, at least two electors.
 On election night, preliminary results are published on the Elections Canada website and shared with a media consortium for live broadcast.

 Validation of the results

 The validation of the results is conducted by the returning officer, generally in the week following election day.
-The returning officer verifies the tabulation of the individual and total results recorded and reported by the Statement of the Vote for each poll.
+The returning officer verifies the tabulation of the votes for each candidate and the totals recorded on the Statement of the Vote for each polling station.

 The CEO has no authority to correct or otherwise alter results that have been validated by a returning officer.
 The only review mechanisms allowed for validated results are a judicial recount and a contested election application.